gwt-plugins/gwt-eclipse-plugin/README.md

 * Once your projects have been imported, go to the Package Explorer and right-click on the "`com.google.gdt.eclipse.suite`" project.
 * Go to "Run As" -> "Eclipse Application".
-* Another instance of Eclipse should launch, running GPE!
+* Another instance of Eclipse should launch, running the GPE!

 ##Running JUnit Tests
 The following packages are tested by Run As->JUnit Test: